+This course provides a scientific foundation for clinical nursing practice using a patient-centered, holistic framework across the lifespan.
 Students will achieve basic client care skills that are utilized or delegated by the nurse to provide quality of care and ensure patient safety.
-Students gain competency by practicing skills in a supportive and supervised environment.
+Students gain competency by practicing skills in a supportive and supervised environment in both lab and clinical.
 PREREQUISITES: NUA 302, NUA 311, NUA 313, NUA 315.
 Mode of delivery: face-to-face.
-45 clinical hours.
+3 lecture hours, 30 lab hours, 45 clinical hours.
 Fall, Spring, and Summer semesters.
+(NB: rev. SP22 per action item; combined NUA 331 and NUA 335)